scriban/scriban/doc/language.md

 [:top:](#language)
 ### 9.11 `include <name> arg1?...argn?`

-The include is not a statement but actually a function that allows to parse and render the specified template name.
-In order to use this function, a delegate to an template loader must be setup on the [`TemplateOptions.TemplateLoader`](runtime.md#include-and-itemplateloader) property passed to the `Template.Parse` method.
+`include` is not a statement but rather a function that allows you to parse and render a specified template.
+To use this function, a delegate to a template loader must be setup on the [`TemplateOptions.TemplateLoader`](runtime.md#include-and-itemplateloader) property passed to the `Template.Parse` method.

 ```
 include 'myinclude.html'